-LCD has a network of PSCs, phlebotomists placed at a customer location, branches, rapid response (STAT) laboratories, primary testing laboratories and specialty testing laboratories, including 19 ISO 15189-certified laboratories that provide customers with the assurance that comes with this rigorous global standard.
-Generally, a PSC is a facility maintained by LCD to serve the patients of physicians in a medical professional building or other strategic location.
+LCD has a network of PSCs offering specimen collection services, phlebotomists placed at a customer location, branches, rapid response (STAT) laboratories, primary testing laboratories and specialty testing laboratories.
+Many of LCD's laboratories hold ISO 15189 certification, providing customers with the assurance of quality that comes with this rigorous global standard.

+Generally, a PSC is a facility maintained by LCD to serve patients.
 The PSC staff collects specimens for testing as requested by the physician.
-However, most patient specimens are collected by the customer's staff at their office or facility, or in some cases, by an LCD phlebotomist who has been placed in a physician office, hospital or other healthcare facility for the specific purpose of collecting specimens to be tested by LCD.
-These specimens are collected from PSCs and customer locations and sent principally through LCD's in-house courier system (and to a lesser extent, through independent couriers), to a branch or directly to one of LCD's laboratories for testing.
-A branch is a central facility that collects specimens in a region for shipment to one of LCD's laboratories for testing.
-A branch is also frequently used as a base for sales and distribution staff.
-STAT laboratories, which are often co-located with a branch or a PSC, perform critical testing for nearby customers, with results typically delivered within 2-3 hours of receipt of the specimen.
+PSC staff also perform specimen preparation to produce laboratory-ready samples that can be tested upon receipt by the testing laboratory, expediting the delivery of test results.
+A significant portion of patient specimens are collected by the customer's staff at its office or facility, or in some cases, by an LCD phlebotomist who has been placed in the customer location for the specific purpose of collecting and processing specimens to be tested by LCD.

+The Company has developed a comprehensive and nimble logistics system that efficiently brings specimens from the point of collection to the testing laboratory, incorporating specimen intake, tracking, and processing procedures that minimize errors and expedite the performance of testing and delivery of results.
+Specimens collected at PSCs and at customer locations are then picked up principally by LCD's in-house courier system (and to a lesser extent, through independent couriers) and delivered to a branch or directly to one of LCD's laboratories for testing.
+A branch is a central facility that collects specimens in a region for shipment to a regional or specialty laboratory for testing, and is also frequently used as a base for sales and distribution staff.
+STAT laboratories, which may be co-located with a branch or a PSC, perform critical testing for nearby customers, with results typically delivered within 2-3 hours of receipt of the specimen.
 Primary testing laboratories perform frequently requested testing on a large scale.
 Specialty testing laboratories perform one or more types of specialty and esoteric testing.

-Each specimen and related request form is checked for completeness and given a unique identification number.
+Each specimen and the associated test order is checked for completeness and given a unique identification number.
 The unique identification number assigned to each specimen associates the results to the appropriate patient.
-Once the necessary testing and billing information is entered into the software system, either electronically through an interface with the ordering physician or manually by a data entry operator, the tests are performed and the results are entered through an electronic data interface or manually, depending upon the tests and the type of instrumentation involved.
+The testing, billing information and test results are entered into LCD's systems electronically or manually depending on physician, test type and equipment involved.
 Most of LCD's automated testing equipment is connected to its information systems.
 Most specimens are picked up from the customer's location by late afternoon or early evening and delivered to the testing laboratory by late evening on the day of collection or overnight.
-Test results are in most cases electronically delivered to the physician via electronic interfaces, the LabCorp LinkTM (formerly LabCorp Beacon) platform, smart printers or personal computer-based products.
+Test results are, in most cases, electronically delivered to the physician via electronic interfaces, the LabCorp LinkTM (formerly LabCorp Beacon) platform, smart printers or personal computer-based products.
+The Company makes test results available directly to patients through its LabCorp | Patient mobile app and online tool, and by enabling access to test results through Health Records on iPhone.